Christdej/isar-exr/README.md

 # isar-exr

+**Repo currently not maintained, not working with newest version of ISAR**

 Integration and Supervisory control of Autonomous ground Robots - exr

 The abbreviation "exr" stands for ExRobotics, the maker of the [ExR-2](https://exrobotics.global/robots/exr-2) robot, which this package is intended for.